-One of our favorite stories about the power of Hyland Software’s OnBase workflow solution comes from Johns Hopkins University.
+One of our favorite stories about the power of Hyland Software’s OnBase workflow management software solution comes from Johns Hopkins University.
 In 2010, a powerful blizzard shut down much of the Northeast, stranding most of Johns Hopkins University’s admissions staff at home during its busiest admissions season in the school’s history with a “decision” deadline fast approaching.

 Potentially bad news because, in the world of higher education, the sooner you can accept college applicants in the admissions cycle, the better chance the student will select your university to attend.
 It’s also important because universities want to identify and offer admission to the best-fit students (those that will excel and graduate) faster than the competition.